Channel Coding at Low Capacity: Proofs for BEC

 The problem essentially boils down to accurate computation of the probabilities $\rm{Pr}(X = s)$ when $X$ is a Poisson random variable with average $\kappa$.
 We have ${\rm{Pr}}(X = s) = e^{-\kappa} \kappa^s/s!$.
 The value of $s!$ can be approximated using the refined Ramanujan's formula \cite{hirschhorn2014refinement}:

 where

 By plugging-in the lower bound for $s!$ from the above formula (for $s \leq 10$ we can use the exact value of $s!$) we obtain

 Note that this formula is exact up to a multiplicative factor of $1+s^{-6}$ which for $s \geq 10$ gives us a $(1+ 10^{-6})$-approximation.
-Moreover, if we are obsessed with obtaining ``bounds", we can use the lower and upper bound approximations for $s!$ to bound the Poisson probability from above and below and hence obtain bounds for $M_1, M_2$ in Theorem~\ref{Bounds for BEC}.
+Moreover, one can use the lower and upper bound approximations for $s!$ to bound the Poisson probability from above and below and hence obtain bounds for $M_1, M_2$ in Theorem~\ref{Bounds for BEC}.

 Once the Poisson probabilities are approximated (or bounded) suitably, we can compute values of $M_1$ and $M_2$ up to any precision by truncating the expectation and using the bisection method to solve the equations.